richelbilderbeek/babette_article/response_letter/response_letter.md

 > or to export the trees after babette has finished running?
 > Those would be two useful examples to include in this section.

-How to install `babette` and BEAST2 (to a default location to be found by `babette`) are added.
-The lack of `testthat` was embarassing, which proves that even a rigid testing scheme cannot catch all mistakes.
-An early adopter of `babette` already pointed out this error and it has been fixed.
-As, indeed, it is possible to only export the XML normally created by BEAUti, this has been added, as we expect more people to desire this.
+We added text on how to install `babette` and BEAST2 (to a default location to be found by `babette`) are added.
+The missing `testthat` dependency in the DESCRIPTION file (under `Suggests`) was embarassing, which proves that even a rigid testing scheme cannot catch all mistakes.
+An early `babette` user already pointed out this error and it has been fixed.
+As, indeed, it is possible to only export the XML normally created by BEAUti, this has been added, as we expect more people to want this feature.

 > Page 5, line 114: "run" is an extremely generic name for a function
 > and is likely to result in namespace conflicts with other packages.